-Globally, the best coffee is served in places with inadequate and injurious seating… Black star, double eye, the Barn.
-If there are enough chairs and a table of the appropriate height this is a bad sign for the coffee.
+Globally, the best coffee is served in places with inadequate and injurious seating… Black Star and Blue Bottle in Sydney and San Francisco.
+Here in Berlin Double Eye and the Barn.
+If there are enough chairs accompanied by a table of the appropriate height you probably won’t want to drink the coffee.

 So I am drinking my thoroughly excellent espresso on the steps of the church, meditating on men and art.

 Last night was a humdinger.
 Some guy interpreted my shoes as an invitation to let me know about his sex fetishes, for which he anticipated my great interest.
 I lurched from this encounter to get drunk at the nearest milonga.

 The wine glass was exactly the right shape.
 I leaned against a gilt mirror and enjoyed the music.

 The term ‘Mark’ for leader has yet another nice entendre.
 Like an unseen assassin I train my energies on my target.
 He’s my victim, or vessel.